Harvesting Rainwater: A Sustainable Solution For Any Home

 Use naturally-vining plants as living mulch to conserve moisture. #TexasHomesteader

-And I use Repurposed Coffee Cans to direct that precious rainwater right at the plant’s roots and allow it to slow-soak into the ground.
+And I use Repurposed Coffee Cans to direct precious water only at the plant’s roots where it’s needed and allow it to slowly soak into the ground.

 Save water by deep soaking directly at a plant's roots using repurposed coffee can #TexasHomesteader

-Thankfully that means most years – even in drought – I’m able to keep the garden going using the 3 rainwater catchment systems we have in place.
+That means most years – even in drought – I’m able to keep the garden going using the 3 simple rainwater catchment systems we have in place.

-NOTE: Now here in NE Texas it’s perfectly legal and oftentimes encouraged to capture & use rainwater.
+NOTE: Here in NE Texas it’s perfectly legal and oftentimes encouraged to capture & use rainwater.

 But although I don’t think it’s illegal anywhere in the United States to collect rainwater from your home, from what I understand there are some areas/states that have various restrictions.
 So be sure to check with your local government & make sure what’s allowed before you proceed with any rainwater catchment system.